anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 reactions, there are some profound patterns in the mind that truly lead the microcosm into union.
 These actions don't rebound with reactions but rather dissolve themselves into the Macrocosm.
-“Be altogether lost in Brahma, like an arrow in its target."
+“Be altogether lost in Shiva, like an arrow in its target."
 Because the devoted mind really does begin to flow and find grace it is received and absorbed into the life of the universe, reactions of pain and sorrow begin cease because the ego puts up fewer and fewer projections of separation and makes fewer errors based on